oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Windows Defender Credential Guard is enabled for the Windows 10 SOE.
 Remote Credential Guard is not applicable as the CloudSystem does not include servers.
 - Only one previous logon is cached for the Windows 10 SOE.
 - The CloudSystem Windows 10 SOE is configured with a screen saver after 15 minutes which requires users to re-authenticate.
-- The CloudSystem Windows 10 SOE is configured with a logon banner provided by the Agency.
+- The CloudSystem Windows 10 SOE is configured with a logon banner provided by the organisation.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for investigating repeated account lockouts.
+- The organisation is responsible for investigating repeated account lockouts.
-- The Agency is responsible for managing passwords/passphrases.
+- The organisation is responsible for managing passwords/passphrases.
-- The Agency is responsible for procedures involving provisioning user passwords.
+- The organisation is responsible for procedures involving provisioning user passwords.
-- The Agency is responsible for terminating user sessions and rebooting workstations outside of business hours.
+- The organisation is responsible for terminating user sessions and rebooting workstations outside of business hours.
-- The Agency is responsible for the wording of the logon banner.
+- The organisation is responsible for the wording of the logon banner.

 ### Virtualisation hardening